KristianLyng/varnishfoo/chapter-3.rst

             .host = "pathfinder.kly.no:6085";
         }

-There are two more important options that all proper Varnish installations use:
-``-T`` and ``-S``.
 The ``-T`` option specifies a listening socket for Varnish's management CLI.
 Since its introduction, the convention has been to run the CLI interface on ``127.0.0.1:6082``, and this is seen in most Varnish distributions.
 However the actual default for the ``varnishd`` binary in Version 4 and newer is a random port and secret file.